Who Are We?

 At Curtis, our core values are …

-FIND God: The discovery stage of determining who God is and why we exist.
+FIND God: The Discovery Stage: Seeking to determine who God is & why we exist.

-FOLLOW Jesus: The decision to follow Jesus by surrendering one’s life.
+FOLLOW Jesus: The Decision Stage: Choosing to follow Jesus by receiving Him as Savior & making Him Lord of one’s life.

-INVEST In Others: The decision to invest in others through connecting and serving in the home, church, and community.
+INVEST In Others: The Development Stage: Investing in others through connecting & serving in the home, church & community.